 (a) the transaction is subject to shareholders’ approval; and

-(b) that a circular to shareholders, containing a notice of general meeting, will be issued within 60 days.
+(b) a circular to shareholders, containing a notice of general meeting, will be issued within 60 days.
 The JSE may, in its sole discretion, extend this period.

-9.19 The Category 1 circular must comply with the requirements relating to circulars in Section 11 and must include:
+9.27 The Category 1 circular must comply with the requirements relating to circulars in Section 11 and must include: